 The PSP is part of an ongoing theoretical and practical research of binary structures in music.
 Mathematical and sonic experiments accompany the research process.
-Here are two examples, which compare the relation between counting in different number systems and rhythmic beat structures.
-The first video shows a continuous binary counting process from 00000000 to 11111111 where different sounds are mapped to the eight digits of the number.
-Whenever one digit switches from 0 to 1, the according sound will be played.
+Below are two examples, which compare the relation between counting in different number systems and rhythmic beat structures.
+The first video shows continuous binary counting from 00000000 to 11111111, where different sounds are mapped to the eight digits of the number.
+Whenever one digit switches from 0 to 1, the according sound will is played.

 While the counting in the binary number system sounds like a simple but familiar beat, the same counting in another number system sounds too complex to go easy into our ears.
-The next video counts from 000000 to 222222 in a number system with the basis 3.
+The next video counts from 000000 to 222222 in the number system with base 3.
 The different sounds are triggered, when a digit switches from 1 to 2.

 As the videos above show, 17th hundred mathematician Leibniz was right when he mentioned: “Music is a hidden arithmetic exercise of the soul, which does not know that it is counting.”
 It is an interesting coincidence, that Leibniz also explored the basic principles of calculating in a binary number system, while the binary counting above shows, how close its relation to common western beat structures is.
 The PSP’s strength lies in its binary architecture, which does neither emulate analogue processes, nor work in the fixed grid of the common music notation system.
 Its internal algorithms create beat, melody and sound at the same time, with a minimal effort on interaction.
 The instrument is played rather slow and explorative.
 The user seeks his way through a sonic 6-bit universe which sometimes appears as plain noise and occasionally as sophisticated music.

 Sound examples and microalbum “Highscore”In order to give you an idea how the synthesizer sounds like, I've sampled three loops which I created with the device: